msb2kml/Msb2Kml/README.md

 This module records on a micro SD card the data circulating on the MSB telemetry bus.

-This is recorded in CSV files (comma separated values), one line by sampling time, sensor values in columns separated by semi-colons (;).
+The data is recorded in CSV files (comma separated values), one line by sampling time, sensor values in columns separated by semi-colons (;).
 Such a file could be used with a spreadsheet program.
 But if a GPS sensor is placed on the MSB bus, the position data is